ShaggyTech/nhtsa-api-wrapper/apps/docs/src/typedoc/utils/argHandler.md

 such as in Array.filter() or 'if' statements.
 It will return false if the argument is invalid and true if the argument is valid.

-### Options
+### `argData` Object

 The main purpose for this function is to throw a helpful Error message to the user when they are using the endpoint functions in a way that would cause the NHTSA API to return an error.
-In default mode, it uses the `options.name` and `options.types` array (if provided) to build the error message in the case of validation failure.
+In default mode, it uses the `argData.name` and `argData.types` array (if provided) to build the error message in the case of validation failure.

-- `options.name` and `options.value` are required in each arg object.
+- `argData.name` and `argData.value` are required in the arg object.
 It's ok to pass undefined as the value, i.e. `{ value: someVarThatMightBeUndefined }`, but you must provide a name for the argument.
 If you didn't provide a name then the error message would not be as helpful.

-- `options.required` and `options.types` are optional.
+- `argData.required` and `argData.types` are optional.

-At least one of `options.required` or `options.types` must be provided as part of each arg object.
-At least one of these options must be provided for each arg object, otherwise it will always return true.
-You probably don't need to validate that arg if you don't provide at least one of these options.
+At least one of `argData.required` or `argData.types` must be provided as part of each arg object.
+At least one of these must be provided, otherwise it will always return true.
+You probably don't need to validate that arg if you don't provide at least* one of these options.

 ### Validation Logic